ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/graphql-server.md

 * By default, every type is **nullable** - it's legitimate to return `null` as any of the scalar types.
 * The fields whose types have an exclamation mark, `!`, next to them are **non-null** fields.
 These are fields that won’t return a `null` value when you query them.

-The convention is that if there's an error in the GraphQL layer while executing a request, the response is still  `200` but the server returns a root field called `errors` (with subfields like `locations` to spot the place), from which the client can extract them, and a root field called `data` that has all the requested fields.
+The convention is that if there's an error in the GraphQL interpreter while executing a request, the response is still  `200` but the server returns a root field called `errors` (with subfields like `locations` to spot the place), from which the client can extract them, and a root field called `data` that has all the requested fields.
 Any fields with errors have the value `null`.

 ![/images/graphql/graphql-null-error-management-1.png](/images/graphql/graphql-null-error-management-1.png)